Shruti733/Election_Analysis/README.md

 ![Largest_county_votes](Images_analysis/Largest_county_votes.png)

-### Breakdown of the number of votes and the percentage of the total votes for each candidate
+- Breakdown of the number of votes and the percentage of the total votes for each candidate:

 In order to calculate the number of votes canditate-wise, following logic was used: